alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 **September 2024:** Our paper "Moneta: Ex-Vivo GPU Driver Fuzzing by Recalling In-Vivo Execution States" has been accepted for publication at [NDSS 2025](https://www.ndss-symposium.org/ndss2025/).
 (Probably) See you in San Diego!!!

-**August 2024:** Our paper "I’ll Be There for You!
-Perpetual Availability in the A<sup>8</sup> MVX System" has been accepted for publication at [ACSAC 2024](https://www.acsac.org/2024/submissions/papers/).
-See you in Hawaii!!!

 ## [](#header-2)Bio

 I am an Assistant Professor in the [Cybersecurity](https://www.tudelft.nl/en/eemcs/the-faculty/departments/intelligent-systems/cybersecurityeemcs/people) research group at [TU Delft](https://www.tudelft.nl/).